velascoluis/rnn-sonic-pi-dev/README.md

 Lately, I have been learning the main concepts of RNNs thanks to this great [course](https://www.coursera.org/specializations/tensorflow-in-practice)  by the one and only [Laurence Moroney](http://www.laurencemoroney.com/), so, the question is clear:
 Can I build a RNN that automatically generates sonic Pi music code?

-##The data
+## The data

 There is plenty of sonic Pi code avaiable on github, I have came across this great [one](https://gist.github.com/rbnpi) by Robin Newman.
-After looking a bit I have selected [this](https://gist.github.com/rbnpi/8785fd93087ca115ff2799f8bd72153c) piece by Purcell
+After looking a bit I have selected [this](https://gist.github.com/rbnpi/8785fd93087ca115ff2799f8bd72153c) piece by Purcell.
 You can listen it on [soundCloud](https://soundcloud.com/user-195236670/play-purcell) The code follows the next pattern
 ```